paillave/Etl.Net/docs/docs/recipes/3_writeInFiles.md

 # Create files

-As mentioned on [this page](/docs/recipes/dealWithFiles) ETL.NET handle files through the interface `IFileValue`.
-Therefore, creating a file means creating instances of `IFileValue`.
-This is what is explained here.
+[Handling files in ETL.NET](/docs/recipes/dealWithFiles) involves manipulating streams of payloads implementing the interface `IFileValue`.
+But how to actually create these payloads from nothing if they are not taken from any file source?

 ## One file